 The report is due on November 15th each year.

 A significant change in the project scope or work should be discussed with Harrington Discovery Institute’s Director and approved in writing or by email by the Director.

-Grants may be transferred to another institution that agrees to assume the Policies, Terms & Conditions of the Grant.
-Permission to transfer a Grant to another institution must be obtained from Harrington Discovery Institute’s Director.
+Grants may be transferred to another institution that agrees to assume the Policies, Terms & Conditions of the grant agreement.
+Permission to transfer a grant to another institution must be obtained from Harrington Discovery Institute’s Director.

 Compliance and Administrative Matters

-Grants are funded by Harrington Discovery Institute, after the recommendations of the Scientific Advisory Board.
-Harrington Discovery Institute Staff will assure compliance with Grant policies and will be responsible for all administrative matters.
+Awards are funded by Harrington Discovery Institute, after the recommendations of the Scientific Advisory Board.
+Harrington Discovery Institute Staff will assure compliance with grant policies and will be responsible for all administrative matters.